tfp-photonics/treams/docs/params.rst

 :func:`treams.special.vsw_rA`, :func:`treams.special.vcw_A`,
 :func:`treams.special.vcw_rA`, and :func:`treams.special.vpw_A`.

-The default polarization type to be used can by setting ``treams.config.POLTYPE`` to the corresponding string.
+The default polarization type to be used can be specified by setting ``treams.config.POLTYPE`` to the corresponding string.

 Mode types